 PDFs of our papers are available at the links below.
 Much of our work is both highly collaborative and applied, and so we prioritize publishing in open access and rapid publication journal to ensure that our research is available to those who contribute to it and use it in practice.

-33. L Malpica-Cruz, SJ Green and IM Côté.
+34. L Malpica-Cruz, SJ Green and IM Côté.
 (In review) Temporal changes in the trophic signature of an invasive marine predator.
-Biological Invasions.
+Marine Ecology Progress Series.

 32. SJ Green, K Grorud-Colvert, H Mannix.
 (2018) Uniting science and stories: Perspectives on the value of storytelling for communicating science.
 FACETS.

 31. SJ Green, EM Underwood, JL Akins.
 (2017) Mobilizing volunteers to sustain local suppression of a global marine invasion.
 Conservation Letters.

 30. K Ingeman, KE, MA Albins, CE Benkwitt, SJ Green, TL Kindinger et al. (2017) Resolving differences in observed impacts of invasive lionfish and clarifying advice to managers.
 PeerJ.

 29. NS Smith, IM Côté, L Martinez-Estevez, EJ Hind-Ozan, AL Quiros, N Johnson, SJ Green, L Cornick, D Shiffman, L Malpica-Cruz, A Gleason Besch, N Shiel-Rolle.
 (2017) Diversity and Inclusion in Conservation: A Proposal for a Marine Diversity Network.
 Frontiers in Marine Science.